Training tools for developing great people skills.

 Phillips dubbed level four the impact level rather than results, implying that it is a more holistic measurement tool.
 Rather than just looking at the positive training results, the Phillips Model also considered the negative impacts.
 During this step, you'll compile all of the costs associated with training and the financial benefits that result from it.

 Finally, we get to Phillips' major addition to the Kirkpatrick Model: level five.
 This is the ROI level mentioned previously.
-This step aims to identify how the impact of training translates into dollars and cents.
+This step aims to identify how the impact of training translates into dollars and cents to make sure you’re getting the most out of your investment and training budget.

 Level five of the Phillips Model involves doing a cost-benefit analysis.
-Through assembling all of the potential costs of the program and its financial impacts, you can figure out the ultimate value that the training program offered.
+By assembling all of the potential costs of the program and its financial impacts, you can figure out the ultimate value that the training program offers.

 3. Use a Training ROI Calculator